xAlpharax/neural-art/README.md

 ### Why use this in 2023 ?

-Because style transfer hasn't changed drastically in terms of actual results in the past years.
+Because Style Transfer hasn't changed drastically in terms of actual results in the past years.
 I personally find a certain beauty in inputting a style and content image rather than a well curated prompt with a dozen of switches.
-Consider this repo as a quick *just works* solution that can run on both CPU and GPU effectively.
+Consider this repo as a quick ***just works*** solution that can run on either CPU or GPU effectively.

 ## Usage